Image caption appears here

 If your content isn’t about topics that are relevant, timeless, and valuable, your Shopify site will struggle to maintain SEO.
 This is whycreating evergreen content is essential.
 The reason it’s called “evergreen” is because it will “always” remain useful.
 Creating content around trendy topics has its benefits, too, but evergreen content does the following:

-• Maintains steady page traffic, even well after your post date.
+- Maintains steady page traffic, even well after the date it was posted.

-• Generates leads over a longer period of time and not just immediately after the initial post date.
+- Generates leads over a longer period of time and not just immediately after you post.

 So, create evergreen blog posts now and benefit from them for years to come.